Man incredulous with calculator result

 6. is making little money from a family business

-7. has a work arrangement which credits personal income to a different person or entity
+7. has arrangements that divert income to another person or entity

 8. overpays related employees in a family business